Press Clippings

-To keep this page under control, only press related to Sharon’s music will be featured here.
-For Sharon’s “short bio” and a picture for programs, please see the press kit.
+To keep this page under control, only press related to Sharon’s music and official writing will be featured here.

 “A double-edged sword”